skycoin/viscript/notes/im_bits.md

-that will allow a task bar to exist. and task bar is just another program. we do not need a task bar, but do need method to get the GUI windows. and then methods to get the running processes and will eventually have terminal app for that.
+that will allow a task bar to exist. and task bar is just another program. we do not need a task bar, but do need method to get the GUI windows. and then methods to get the running tasks and will eventually have terminal app for that.
-I will do a process list, and a method for running multiple processes and message dispatch.
+I will do a process list, and a method for running multiple tasks and message dispatch.

-eventually the processes need to be in the scripting language, along with the UI library and handling and processing. we have one computer process in golang, but inside that, we have "terminals" or discrete processes (can accept messages and can emit messages).
+eventually the tasks need to be in the scripting language, along with the UI library and handling and processing. we have one computer process in golang, but inside that, we have "terminals" or discrete tasks (can accept messages and can emit messages).

 for menu button, make a 3x3 or 4x4 button of characters, no text. look at uplink, hacker elite for interface.